rsksmart/ri-aggregation/docs/contract.md

   follows: `expirationBlock = block.number + 250` - about 1 hour for the transaction to expire, `block.number` - current
   Rootstock block number.

-When corresponding transactions are found in the commited block, their count must be recorded.
+When corresponding transactions are found in the committed block, their count must be recorded.
 If the block is verified, this count of the satisfied **priority requests** is removed from mapping.

 If the block is reverted via Exodus Mode, the funds held by **Deposit priority requests** from this block are accrued to the owners' **root-chain balances** to make them possible to withdraw.
 And this **Deposit priority requests** will be